Praqma/study-succotash/learnings/README.md

 waiting, the VM might crash and rollback all updates.
 This solution works better if we have a preconfigured Windows image.
 But we do not have a way of distributing it.
+Note: To prevent the potential crash mentioned above, edit the packer file `vbox-2012r2.json` and set `"headless": "true"`

 ## Setting up test-kitchen with AWS
 Now we're talking.
 By following [the learn.chef.io guide](https://learn.chef.io/local-development/windows/get-set-up/get-set-up-ec2/), you can setup test-kitchen to spin up fresh Windows instances for testing against.